Saving money

 Cash management accounts (CMA)

 A cash management account is a type of account provided by a non-bank institution, like a stock brokerage or an investment advisory firm.
-These accounts can provide a limited set of features common to savings or checking accounts, like ATM access, online payment services, and debit cards.
+These accounts can provide a limited set of features common to checking and savings accounts, like ATM access, online payment services, and debit cards.
 They can be very convenient for moving money back and forth from brokerage accounts

 Typically, the non-bank institution that is holding your money sweeps the money into a participating bank at the end of every day, so you will be protected by the standard federal insurance provided by the FDIC.
 Therefore, deposits in cash management accounts are typically insured.